Regulators and receptors of the complement system

 Precise control of the complement system is necessary because of its potent proinflammatory and cellular destructive capabilities.
 The regulation of the complement system will be reviewed here.
 In order to fully comprehend the functions of the various regulatory proteins, it is helpful to be familiar with the complement pathways, which are reviewed elsewhere.
 (See "Complement pathways".)

 Regulatory proteins inhibit the system by destabilizing activation complexes and by mediating specific proteolysis of activation-derived fragments.
-The complement system is regulated at the following critical steps:
+The complement pathways are regulated at the following critical steps:

 - Zipfel PF, Skerka C. Complement regulators and inhibitory proteins.
 Nat Rev Immunol 2009; 9:729.